PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 Now visit the `$HOST` address to see the landing page and navigate to the Shiny app.

+If you need to test the file server, you might want to use the contents of the `Caddyfile-CORS` to allow cross-origin resource sharing (CORS).

 ## Custom domain and TLS

 Set up domain (we set up `wbi.predictiveecology.org`) with your DNS provider: and an A or AAA recird for the domain/subdomain, and add the `$HOST` IPv4 address.